intel/ixpdimm_sw/README.md

 * A Command Line Interface (CLI)  application for configuring and managing Intel DIMMs from the command line.
 * A monitor daemon/system service for monitoring the health and status of Intel DIMMs.

-Packages are availible on Fedora.
+Packages are available on Fedora.

-Fedora and Centos rpms can also be found: https://copr.fedorainfracloud.org/coprs/jhli/ixpdimm_sw/
+Fedora and Epel 7 packages can be found at: https://copr.fedorainfracloud.org/coprs/jhli/ixpdimm_sw/

 For more information please visit our project home: https://01.org/intel-nvm-frameworks